Data Fetching in Nuxt 3: A Comprehensive Guide

 - Q: When should I use useFetch over useAsyncData?

-when you’re calling an HTTP endpoint and want a simple API with SSR hydration and deduplication.
-Use useAsyncData
+A: Use useFetch when you’re calling an HTTP endpoint and want a simple API with SSR hydration and deduplication.
+Use useAsyncData for arbitrary async work (multiple sources, SDKs, or payload shaping).

 - Q: How does Nuxt 3 handle SSR with these composables?